CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="NetworkAPI..deleteNetwork"></a>

 ### NetworkAPI~deleteNetwork(id) ⇒ <code>Promise</code>
-deletes an existing network within civo
+deletes an existing network within civo [DELETE]

 **Kind**: inner method of [<code>NetworkAPI</code>](#NetworkAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error